Top 5 ways coronavirus impacts could affect your taxes

 Coronavirus tax impact #1 – Claiming unemployment

 Americans are claiming unemployment in higher numbers than ever before.
-If you’ve never collected unemployment benefits, you might not realize that the income is taxable – not just on the federal level, but on the state level too in most states.
+If you’ve never collected unemployment benefits, you might not realize that unemployment income is taxable—not just on the federal level, but on the state level too in most states.

-When tax time rolls around, you’ll need to include that income on your tax return.
+When you file, you’ll need to include that income on your tax return.
 How will you know what to report?
 Your state will send you Form 1099-G, which will show the amount of unemployment compensation paid to you during the year.
 If you repaid a portion of the benefits received, you can reduce the benefits received by the amount repaid.

-What you could do now: If you’re still receiving benefits, you can choose to withhold so you’re paying some of those taxes as you go vs. all at once at tax time.
+What you could do now: To get an idea of how your unemployment income will affect your 2020 return, enter your unemployment income and any amounts withheld into our Tax Calculator.
+If you’re still receiving benefits, you can choose to withhold so you’re paying some of those taxes as you go vs. all at once at tax time for next year.
 At the federal level, you can only withhold at a flat rate of 10%.
 The withholding rate for state taxes will vary based on each state.

 The following 15 states don’t tax unemployment income: Alabama, Alaska, California, Florida, Montana, Nevada, New Hampshire, New Jersey, Pennsylvania, South Dakota, Tennessee, Texas, Virginia, Washington and Wyoming.